ville87/offsec/BloodHound/README.md

 Recommended permissions and roles for AzureHound user:
 - Directory Reader on Azure AD Tenant
-- Reader on all Azure Subscriptions
+- Reader on all Azure Subscriptions (or "Reader" on the tenants "Root Management Group")
-- Read.All on Microsoft Graph
+- Directory.Read.All on Microsoft Graph

 ### AzureHound using Refresh Token
 Note: The client_id value of “1950a258-227b-4e31-a9cf-717495945fc2" is the known Azure AD PowerShell client and the same for every environment.